roloran/RDCP-Specs/rdcp_v04_overview.md

 - (16 bit) `Reference Number`:
   - `Nonce` for `Subtype` `EMERGENCY` and `CITIZEN REQUEST`
   - `Reference Number` of the previous `CITIZEN REPORT` for `Subtype` `RESPONSE TO INQUIRY`
-- (0-180 bytes) `Content` (Unishox2-compressed text)
+- (0-165 bytes) `Content` (Unishox2-compressed text)

-When the message is sent, the whole `RDCP Payload` is replaced by the ciphertext corresponding to the plaintext `RDCP Payload` using authenticated encryption with the s`tatic` `RDCP Header` fields (see below) as additional authenticated data.
+When the message is sent, the whole `RDCP Payload` is replaced by the ciphertext corresponding to the plaintext `RDCP Payload` using authenticated encryption with the `static` `RDCP Header` fields (see below) as additional authenticated data. `Content` length is limited to 165 bytes as AES-256-GCM encryption adds a 16-byte AuthTag.

 `CITIZEN REPORT` messages expect two `ACKNOWLEDGMENT` messages as response, one by the `Entry Point` (this is important for `MGs`, but can be handled internally if the `end-user` message was entered at a `DA`), and one by the active `HQ` device.
-When the `RDCP Infrastructure` is in `crisis mode`, these must be `positive acknowledgments`; when the `RDCP Infrastructure` is in `non-crisis mode`, at least the `Entry Point` must send a `negative acknowledgment` (there may be no `HQ` device online in this case).
+When the `RDCP Infrastructure` is in `crisis mode`, these must be `positive (negative) acknowledgments`; when the `RDCP Infrastructure` is in `non-crisis mode`, at least the `Entry Point` must send a `negative acknowledgment` (there may be no `HQ` device online in this case).

 If no `ACKNOWLEDGMENT` by the `Entry Point` is received within 60 seconds of sending a `CITIZEN REPORT` message on a free channel, the message must be sent as a new message (i.e., with a new `Sequence Number`) again.
-If the `Entry Point` sends a `positive acknowledgment`, but no `ACKNOWLEDGMENT` by an `HQ` device is received within 300 seconds, the message must also be sent again as a new message (i.e., with a new `Sequence Number`).
-If the `Entry Point` sends a `negative acknowledgment`, the `end-user` must be informed appropriately. `End-users` should also be informed about received `positive acknowledgments` and ongoing retry attempts.
+If the `Entry Point` sends a `positive (negative) acknowledgment`, but no `ACKNOWLEDGMENT` by an `HQ` device is received within 300 seconds, the message must also be sent again as a new message (i.e., with a new `Sequence Number`).
+If the `Entry Point` sends a `negative acknowledgment`, the `end-user` must be informed appropriately. `End-users` should also be informed about received `positive (negative) acknowledgments` and ongoing retry attempts.
 Automated retry attempts should stop after 5 times (i.e., roughly half an hour), as either the device is not in range of the `RDCP Infrastructure` or the `RDCP Infrastructure` is malfunctioning. `End-users` may retry to send their message manually at a later point in time in such an unfortunate case.

 ### RDCP messages related to fetching older RDCP messages